 In short, the OKR is used to make strategy execution precise, by:

 OKRs and KPIs are used to measure different things.
-Depending on the needs of your organization, you can use one or the other, but the ideal way is to use both together.
+Depending on the needs of your organization, you can use one or the other, but the ideal approach is to use both together.

 OKRs - Objectives and Key Results - A strategy execution framework that helps companies grow faster